thesabinelim/comp1531-slackr/seprinciples.md

     underneath the main function to reduce the complexity in the main function once again aiming for high levels of readability in the main function

+- channel.py
+    - two small functions at the top for validating users, retrieving channels and a target if given.
+One of the two functions was already found in each function so to reduce repetition of code throughout the whole file I implemented these two functions under the heading Channel Setup
+    - once again created error functions to increase readability and sorted these with headings as to not get confused
+    - channel messages was originally a large function with low readability with multiple while loops and error checks, it had fairly low readability.
+To fix this i broke the iterating loop and the loop in charge of appending a list with all found messages and changed them into functions called channel message count and channel message accumulate accordingly.
+These are all grouped together and have made the main function far more understandable then it was before.
+Overall this also enables future maintainence to be far swifter.
+    - Increased the amount of comments overall